getsentry/sentry-docs/docs/clientdev/context.rst

 ``RavenClient.*_context``:
     These are methods that update the context according to the name of the method.
-Which of those methods exist is up to the client developer, however as a general rule those should exist:
+Which of those methods exist is up to the SDK developer, however as a general rule those should exist:

     *   ``user_context``